 VYS and VYP participate in school tours in the spring.
 A school tour day typically includes visits to two elementary/middle schools, one in the morning and one in the afternoon.
 This experience provides additional performance opportunities for the ensembles, enables players to share their music with their peers, and inspires an interest in music in others.
 School tours involve a one-day absence from school, usually just prior to each ensemble's spring concert.
 While it is regrettable that some students are unable to participate in their ensemble's school tour day, this does not affect those students' eligibility to perform in concerts, nor is it deducted from their allowed absences.
-VYO will present a school day performance on April 8, 2020 for area elementary school students.
+If we are unable to visit schools, the ensembles will create a virtual school tour at Elley-Long Music Center and it will be distributed electronically to schools in the region.